-For the year 2022, the Bank, as the sole agency with the authority to issue banknotes and coins, continued to conduct currency issuance with a focus on maintaining an adequate supply of currency to meet public demand, which is dependent on domestic economic conditions, seasonal factors, and the development of noncash payment instruments.
+For the year 2023, the Bank, as the sole agency with the authority to issue banknotes and coins, continued to conduct currency issuance with a focus on maintaining an adequate supply of currency to meet public demand, which is dependent on domestic economic conditions, seasonal factors, and the development of noncash payment instruments.
 The Bank also issued a commemorative coin set featuring the Chinese zodiac of the year.
 Furthermore, the Bank continued to promote public awareness of counterfeit deterrence and encourage the use of circulating currency through various channels.
-Meanwhile, the Bank developed an easy-to-use assistive device to aid the visually impaired in identifying NT dollar banknotes.